harisethuram/comp-coding/README.md

 # An introduction to competitive coding

-This repo contains the code samples for the book "An introduction to competitive coding" by Hari Sethuraman
+This repo contains the code samples for the book "An Introduction to Competitive Coding" by Hari Sethuraman